WIP: International Business

-The International Business Certificate of Achievement (Plan Code: 3151) will prepare a student for advancement into a baccalaureate-degree granting institution and/or for an entry-level position in a small/medium sized business, involved in global trade, logistics, export-import, or supply-chain management.
+Plan Code: 3151 – The Certificate of Achievement in International Business will prepare a student for advancement into a baccalaureate-degree granting institution and/or for an entry-level position in a small/medium sized business, involved in global trade, logistics, export-import, or supply-chain management.

 Certificate of Accomplishment, Business: Foundations of International Business

-The Foundations of International Business Certificate of Accomplishment (Plan Code: 4151) will prepare students for entry-level jobs in all industries involved in international trade, such as logistics/goods movement, export-import facilitation, supply-chain management, warehousing and transportation-management.
+Plan Code: 4151 – The Certificate of Accomplishment in Foundations of International Business will prepare students for entry-level jobs in all industries involved in international trade, such as logistics/goods movement, export-import facilitation, supply-chain management, warehousing and transportation-management.
 Holders of these skills will be especially valuable for owners of small businesses.
 Attainment of this Certificate can also be a first step toward a Certificate of Achievement, an AA/AS degree and transfer to a Baccalaureate degree-granting institution.

 Certificate of Accomplishment, Business: Foundations of Logistics

-The Foundations of Logistics Certificate of Accomplishment (Plan Code: 4127) will include topics of international business, logistics and finance which will apply to the operation of any business enterprise, but especially to those businesses involved in the global movement of goods/services and international trade.
+Plan Code: 4127 – The Certificate of Accomplishment in Foundations of Logistics will include topics of international business, logistics and finance which will apply to the operation of any business enterprise, but especially to those businesses involved in the global movement of goods/services and international trade.
 Businesses involved in international trade are major contributors to employment in and around Long Beach due to the proximity of the Ports of LA/LB.
 This Logistics certificate will provide recipients an advantage, above those without any college, when applying for any type of entry level office or retail job, most specifically in the international trade environment, since many businesses may require or recommend applicants to have some knowledge of international trade, export-import practices and the movement of goods through the global supply chain.
 This certificate will make applicants more attractive to these employers.

 View courses offered in different semesters to assist in academic plannings.